 A \$10.00 processing fee is charged for all refunds.
-Students must make a request for a fee refund.
-Refunds will NOT automatically be issued.
-Refunds are issued approximately 8 weeks after the start of the semester.
+Students must make a request for a fee refund through WebAdvisor.
+If fees were paid by check, there will be a 3-week waiting period before refunds can be processed.
+If fees were paid by cash, the refund will be mailed 3-6 weeks after the request for refund has been received.
+For fees paid by credit card, the refund can be credited back to the student's account.
 The processing fee is waived only if the refund is for a class that was cancelled.
 Contact the District Cashier in the Business Office for further details (530) 741-6724.

-Hope and/or Lifetime Learning Tax Credits- Taxpayer Relief Act of 1997:
+American Opportunity (Hope) and/or Lifetime Learning Tax Credits- Taxpayer Relief Act of 1997: